 - Educational Researcher

-As with all specializations for the PhD program, students in the teaching, learning and leadership specialization will be required to complete and defend a dissertation.
+As with all specializations in the program, students in the Teaching, Learning and Leadership specialization will be required to complete and defend a dissertation.
 The focus of the dissertation for students in the teaching, learning, and leadership specialization should address one or more aspects of K-12 education, teacher education, teacher professional growth, educational reform or education policy.

 - Personalized faculty advising to tailor course selection to student needs